Q7: managing toilet needs

 Try not to feel embarrassed, miss out information or put on a brave face.
 If you do, the DWP won’t get a true picture of how your condition affects you and this can make it harder to get PIP.

-You should probably tick “yes” if:
+You should probably tick “Yes” if:

-- you're incontinent and have to use aids such as incontinence pads
+- you're incontinent and have to use aids such as incontinence pads or grab rails

 - you use an adapted toilet seat or toilet - for example, it has handrails